Resilience - Yes

 Read More

 Sensory integration assessments help young people or adults who struggle with processing sensory information in their environment.
 Symptoms might include being over (or under) sensitive to sound, touch, taste, light or smells – or being uncoordinated and struggling with an awareness of space.
 Some individuals may struggle to process what's happening inside their body, such as hunger, thirst, and emotional experiences.
 Engaging in conversation or other everyday activities can become challenging or overwhelming due to these difficulties in processing sensory input.
-SIAs can assess and address these sensory processing challenges, helping people to engage more effectively in the everyday activities that matter to them and increase their quality of life.
+Sensory integration can assess and address these sensory processing challenges, helping people to engage more effectively in the everyday activities that matter to them and increase their quality of life.

 Read More